CerevoxAI/cerevox-python/docs/advanced-examples.md

 # Advanced Examples

 Advanced usage patterns and real-world applications with Cerevox.
+Leverage **Flagship Results @ Mini Cost** with precision retrieval that delivers 70% smaller context, enabling 80% cost reduction and 10x more requests while maintaining 99.5% accuracy.

 ## Table of Contents